Talking blockchain with TradeIX

 What were your pain points with finding business insurance for an innovative technology like blockchain?

 It is difficult to navigate through the multiple business insurance providers and their services.
 Most are unable to differentiate their solutions.
-The experience with Digital Risk was totally different.
+The experience with Digital Risks was totally different.
 The product offering was very clear and innovative and the messaging clear to understand, which made the whole process of setting up business insurance a lot simpler and more efficient.

 Working with a cutting-edge technology such as blockchain can make finding business insurance a headache.
 Many providers don't understand what the technology does - or take the time to find out - which means they either won't cover you, charge a ridiculous premium, or end up selling you an unsuitable policy.